Table of Contents

 Environmental Impact Assessment History

-When the Planning Commission asked the Department of Science and Technology to investigate the river-valley projects from an environmental perspective, EIA was first conducted in 1976–1977.
-Environmental approval from the central government was an administrative choice made without statutory backing until 1994.
-According to the Environmental (Protection) Act of 1986, the Union Ministry of Environment and Forests (MEF) issued an EIA notification in 1994 that made obtaining Environmental Clearance (EC) necessary for any activity’s extension or modernization as well as for the establishment of new projects.
+The first Environmental Impact Assessment (EIA) was conducted in 1976–1977 when the Planning Commission asked the Department of Science and Technology to study river-valley projects.
+Before 1994, environmental approval from the central government was done informally.
+In 1994, under the Environmental (Protection) Act of 1986, the Ministry of Environment and Forests made it mandatory to get Environmental Clearance (EC) for new projects, as well as for extending or modernizing existing activities.

 What is Environmental Impact Assessment?